People are waking up to national politics — how about local?

 You CAMPAIGN for it, and that’s practically another job in itself—the job of candidate.
 Successful candidates, in addition to having the skills to be a legislator: (1) have the time and enthusiasm to knock on doors and make phone calls just about every day; (2) have a good personal network and are able to put together a team to help reach out to voters; (3) have a clear message about who they are and why they are running; (4) can secure endorsements of political parties and organizations, and (5) can raise enough money to win (an estimated average of $10,000 for a county legislator race).

 If you support the Ulster People platform and think this sounds like it might be a job for you, we’d like to hear from you!
-Email us at email@example.com for more information or submit a Local Candidate Endorsement Questionnaire.
+Email us at email@example.com for more information or apply for an endorsement.